 The crisis my family faced this week has me reassessing my goals.
 At first, in the throes of a life-threatening crisis brings, I thought I would have to give up on my dreams.
 That was fear.
 I acknowledge my fear.
 It’s my brain and my psyche trying to protect me.
 I have reasons to be afraid.
 But I will not let fear set aside my dreams nor set my priorities.
 And neither should you.

 It doesn’t have to be a big fear that stops us.
 It can be the little fears.
 I’ll miss something.
 If I spend money on this impossible dream, I won’t have it if something bad happens.
 Sometimes the little fears have reset your priorities without your being aware of it.

 Sometimes the fears are the big ones—I might disappoint someone, I won’t be good enough, I might fail.
-This is your brain trying to trick you into being lazy, into not trying.
+This is your brain trying to trick you into not trying.
 My brain, trying to cope with the fear of a life-threatening crisis, went into fear mode and tried to tell me I must stop creating.
 Fortunately, I’ve trained myself to reassess those change-my-goals thoughts.
 In truth, it doesn’t matter if you aren’t good enough.
 So what if you fail?
 Whose disappointment is the greater—the person you fear to let down or your disappointment that you didn’t try?
 The steps to my goals have to be adjusted a bit, but I am not giving up.
 I deserve my dreams, just as you deserve yours.

 The thing about dreams is that most of the time the work you do toward the dream, the struggle, the trying and failing, are what makes the dream worth it.
 Embrace the fear but don’t let it stop you.